Explore the arts

 - Cowichan Artisans

-- Visions Artisans
+- Visions Art Tour Society

 First Nations arts and culture

 First Nations culture, art, history, traditions, food and ceremonies contribute to the rich tapestry of the region.
-From iconic Cowichan sweaters to the totems that grace Duncan’s streets to basketry, jewellery and carvings, the creativity, history and passion of local indigenous artists is evident in many locations, including galleries, studios and museums in Cowichan.
+From iconic Cowichan sweaters to the totems that grace Duncan’s streets to basketry, jewellery and carvings, the creativity, history and passion of local Indigenous artists is evident in many locations, including galleries, studios and museums in Cowichan.
 Traditional dance, drumming and storytelling are the focal point of First Nations gatherings throughout the region.

 Cowichan’s many performance venues play host to live theatre, dance and music productions: